zengbing15/lumos_doc/docs/preparation/hellolumos.md

 ## Prerequisites

-The following Prerequisites apply for walking through the Hello Lumos example:
+The following prerequisites apply for walking through the Hello Lumos example:

 - The development environment is set up.
 For more information, see [Set Up the Development Environment](../preparation/setupsystem).
-- Two accounts, Alice and Bob are created.
+- Two accounts, Alice and Bob, have been created.
 Alice is specified as the miner to receive mining rewards.
 For more information, see [Create accounts](../preparation/createaccount).

 ## Environment